-In April 2005, the Ontario Securities Commission ("OSC") adopted National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 - Corporate Governance Guidelines (NP 58-201, together with 58-101, the "CSA Guidelines"), providing corporate governance "best practices".
-In June 2005, the OSC issued Amendments to Multilateral Instrument 52-110 - Audit Committees ("MI 52-110") which introduced new standards for the composition of Audit Committees, as well as additional disclosure standards in respect of Audit Committees.

-The CSA Guidelines as well as the evolving best practices in corporate governance, including amendments to MI 52-110, are considered by the Board in the context of the Company's objectives in order to implement the most effective corporate governance policies and practices for the Company.
-Under MI 52-110, a director is "independent" if he or she has no direct or indirect material relationship with the issuer.
+In April 2005, the Ontario Securities Commission ("OSC") adopted National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and Companion Policy 58-201CP - Corporate Governance Guidelines ("58-201CP", together with 58-101, the "CSA Guidelines"), providing corporate governance "best practices".
+In June 2005, the OSC issued Amendments to what is now National Instrument 52-110 - Audit Committees ("NI 52-110") which introduced new standards for the composition of Audit Committees, as well as additional disclosure standards in respect of Audit Committees.
+In accordance with the requirements of NI 58-101, additional corporate governance disclosure is set out in the attached Appendix A. The CSA Guidelines as well as the evolving best practices in corporate governance, including the amendments to NI 52-110, are considered by the Board in the context of the Company's objectives in order to implement the most effective corporate governance policies and practices for the Company.
+Under NI 52-110, a director is "independent" if he or she has no direct or indirect material relationship with the issuer.
 A material relationship is a relationship which could, in the view of the Board of Directors, reasonably interfere with the exercise of a director's independent judgment.
-By reference to MI 52-110, the OSC has established a specific list of material relationships which compromise a director's independence.
-The Company applies the standards set out in the OSC Guidelines, with a view to apprising investors of the Company's "best practices" approach to responsible corporate governance.
+By reference to NI 52-110, the OSC has established a specific list of material relationships which compromise a director's independence.
+The

+Company applies the standards set out in the CSA Guidelines, with a view to apprising investors of the Company's "best practices" approach to responsible corporate governance.

 The Company has established that three of the four directors (all but Ms. Reko) are independent since they have no material relationship with the Issuer.
-See page 28 for a more detailed explanation of the determination of independence.
+See page 45 and 46 for a more detailed explanation of the determination of independence.

 The Company is also subject to the requirements of Canadian provincial securities legislation, including those relating to the certification of financial and other information by the Company's principal executive officer and principal financial officer; oversight of the Company's external auditors; enhanced independence criteria for audit committee members; the pre-approval of permissible non-audit services to be performed by the Company's external auditors; and the establishment of procedures for the anonymous submission of employee complaints regarding the Company's accounting practices (commonly known as whistleblower procedures).
-In its consideration of evolving best practices in corporate governance matters, over the past several years among other matters discussed below, the Company has (i) adopted the Code of Conduct; (ii) established a confidential procedure for the anonymous submission to the Audit Committee of employee complaints regarding the Company's accounting practices; (iii) established policies and procedures for audit committee pre-approval of services provided by the independent auditor; (iv) amended and updated the charter for the Audit Committee, which prescribes its mandate; (v) updated the charter for the Compensation Committee; and, (vi) established a Lead Director position.
+In its consideration of evolving best practices in corporate governance matters, over the past several years among other matters discussed below, the Company has:

+- (i) adopted the Code of Conduct; - (ii) established a confidential procedure for the anonymous submission to the Audit Committee of employee complaints regarding the Company's accounting practices; - (iii) established policies and procedures for audit committee pre-approval of services provided by the independent auditor; - (iv) amended and updated the charter for the Audit Committee, which prescribes its mandate; - (v) updated the charter for the Compensation Committee; and, - (vi) established a Lead Director position.